nspope/coaldecoder/README.md

 ```
 Here, we've generated 10 replicate tree sequences (e.g. chromosomes), each 10 Mb long and containing genealogies for 20 haploids per population.

-In R, first we calculate trio first coalescence rates.
+In R, first we calculate trio coalescence rates.
 We generate 100 bootstrap replicates by resampling 100 contiguous blocks of trees, and combine rates across the replicate tree sequences.
 To do this, we need paths to the binary tree sequences, as well as (0-based) indices mapping samples to populations.
 We also need a time discretization, so we'll use ten 3000-generation epochs.
 ```r
 library(coaldecoder)
 rates <- calculate_rates(